 - Forms and Figurines: Silicone baking pans with different motifs can be used to shape great table decorations or play figures for children.
 Carefully press the dough into your mold to fill it.
 Cut or gently tear away any excess.

 - Handprints and Footprints: Lightly cover your table or counter with flour.
-Roll out a correspondingly large piece of salt dough until it is about ⅜ in. thick.
+Roll out a large piece of salt dough until it is about ⅜ in. thick and cut whichever shape you like.
 Have your child press his or her hand/foot into the dough until the impression is clearly visible.
 Depending on their weight/strength, you may need to help your child press firmly enough.
 If you want to hang the impression later, drill a hole in it as well.

 Drying or Baking Your Salt Dough Ornaments Under Low Heat